draju1980/jubilant-umbrella/terraform/README.md

 In the variables.tf file, you'll find the declarations of variables used in the deployment configuration.
 Adjust these variables as needed to tailor the deployment to your environment.

-In the outputs.tf file, you'll find the configurations for outputting important information after the deployment, such as URLs or IP addresses.
+In the outputs.tf file, you'll find the configurations for outputting important information after the deployment, such as nginx_url or ssh_command.
 Modify these outputs according to the information you need to extract from the deployment.

 Feel free to update any other files in the folder to match your requirements.